dyhorgan/personalWebsite/README.md

 clone the repository
-install dependencies with "npm install" run with "npm run start dev"
+install dependencies with "npm install" run with "npm run start-dev"

 ### Heroku

-Visit Heroku page with "Heroku Open"
+Visit Heroku page with "heroku open"